Deconstructing tuples and other types

 User-defined types

-C# doesn't offer built-in support for deconstructing non-tuple types other than the record
+C# offers built-in support for deconstructing tuple types, record

 methods.
-The method returns void, and each value to be deconstructed is indicated by an out parameter in the method signature.
+The method returns void.
+An out parameter in the method signature represents each value to be deconstructed.
 For example, the following Deconstruct

 method of a Person

-class returns the first, middle, and last name:
+class returns the first, middle, and family name:

 public void Deconstruct(out string fname, out string mname, out string lname)